French literature

 French literature (littérature française) generally speaking, is literature written in the French language, particularly by French citizens; it may also refer to literature written by people living in France who speak traditional languages of France other than French.
 Literature written in the French language by citizens of other nations such as Belgium, Switzerland, Canada, Senegal, Tunisia, Algeria, Morocco, etc. is referred to as Francophone literature.

 For centuries, French literature has been an object of national pride for French people, and it has been one of the most influential aspects of the literature of Europe.
 France ranks first on the list of Nobel Prizes in literature by country.

 One of the first known examples of French literature is the Song of Roland, the first major work in a series of poems known as, "chansons de geste".

-The French language is a Romance language derived from Latin and heavily influenced principally by Celtic and Frankish.
+The French language is a Romance language derived from Latin and heavily influenced principally by Gaulish and Frankish.
 Beginning in the 11th century, literature written in medieval French was one of the oldest vernacular (non-Latin) literatures in western Europe and it became a key source of literary themes in the Middle Ages across the continent.

 Although the European prominence of French literature was eclipsed in part by vernacular literature in Italy in the 14th century, literature in France in the 16th century underwent a major creative evolution, and through the political and artistic programs of the Ancien Régime, French literature came to dominate European letters in the 17th century.

 In the 18th century, French became the literary lingua franca and diplomatic language of western Europe (and, to a certain degree, in America), and French letters have had a profound impact on all European and American literary traditions while at the same time being heavily influenced by these other national traditions.
 Africa and the far East have brought the French language to non-European cultures that are transforming and adding to the French literary experience today.